Chelny/medical-booking-app/README.md

 $ cd medical-booking-app
 ```

 First, you must create the "MedicalBookingApp" database.
-You'll find the .sql file in the root directory of the project.
+You'll find the .sql file in the root directory of the project (eg.: `MedicalBookingApp_2022-01-01.sql`).
+Import this file to your local database.

-Then, setup Prisma:
+Then, set up Prisma:

 ```bash
 # Creating your Prisma schema file